postgrespro/pg_pageprep/README.md

 ## plpgsql

-Perform on every database in cluster:
+Perform on every database in cluster.

 ```
 CREATE EXTENSION pg_pageprep;
 SELECT start_bgworker();
 ```

+Note that during its works background worker sets fillfactor to 90% (if needed) for every relation it processes.
 To check todo list use `pg_pageprep_todo` view:

 ```